Diallos-Depot/Doc-logiciel/docs/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. include:: ../README.rst

 Welcome to Doc-logiciel's documentation!
 ========================================
-.. include:: ../README.rst

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Content:

    tutoriels
    guide